-In an age of non-linear warfare, where front lines are nebulous at best and non-existent at worst, one of the biggest casualties is… the concept of unprotected rear echelon vehicles, designed with the idea that they’d never see serious combat.
-That imperative is being driven home on 2 fronts.
-One front is operational.
-The other front is buying trends.
+In an age of non-linear warfare, where front lines are nebulous at best and non-existent at worst, the concept of unprotected rear echelon vehicles, designed with the idea that they’d never see serious combat, has been one of the biggest casualties.
+That imperative was driven home on 2 fronts.
+One front was operational.
+The other front was, and is, buying trends.

 These trends, and their design imperatives, found their way into the USA’s Joint Light Tactical Vehicle (JLTV) program, which aims to replace many of the US military’s 120,000 or so Humvees.
 The US military’s goal is a 7-10 ton vehicle that’s lighter than its MRAPs and easier to transport aboard ship, while offering substantially better protection ad durability than existing up-armored Humvees.
 They’d also like a vehicle that can address front-line issues like power generation, in order to recharge all of the batteries troops require for electronic gadgets like night sights, GPS devices, etc.